GitLab FI

 Login

-If you enter a password when logging in to the server, then you should have a ticket available immediately.
+If you enter a password when logging into the server, then you should have a ticket immediately available.
 Try the command:

 login@aisa$ klist